Granular segregation across flow geometries: a closure model for the particle segregation velocity: Segregation Velocity Results

 \section{Segregation Velocity Results}

 In this section, we address the central result of this paper.
-That is, we combine the models for the segregation force (\ref{eq:intruder}-\ref{eq:mixture_tanh}) in mixtures and the drag coefficient for single intruders (\ref{eq:drag}-\ref{eq:drag_coefficient}) adapted to mixtures (figure \ref{fig:drag_coefficient}) via a simple force balance (\ref{eq:force_balance_t}) to predict the local segregation velocity (\ref{eq:w}).
+That is, we combine the models for the segregation force (\ref{eq:mixture_tanh}) in mixtures and the drag force for single intruders (\ref{eq:drag}) adapted to mixtures (\ref{eq:drag_approx}) via a simple mixture force balance (\ref{eq:force_balance_t}) to predict the local segregation velocity via (\ref{eq:w}).
 We then compare the predicted segregation velocity to the result directly measured from the DEM simulated flow to demonstrate the validity of the force-based modelling approach.